Identity and Behaviors in the Presence of Social Mobility Barriers

 Does social exclusion influence health disparities?
 Comparative analysis of Roma and non-Roma communities in the Balkans, with Laetitia Duval (CES) and Nathan Green (UCL)

-Abstract: Roma communities represent the largest and most marginalized ethnic group in Europe.
-They experience a lower life expectancy, higher rates of communicable and non-communicable diseases, insufficient immunization, and unequal access to health services compared to non-Roma.
+Abstract: Roma communities represent the largest and most marginalised ethnic group in Europe.
+Compared to non-Roma, they experience a lower life expectancy, higher rates of communicable and non-communicable diseases, insufficient immunization, and unequal access to health services.
 This paper aims to empirically assess the impact of social exclusion on healthcare access, comparing Roma and non-Roma individuals.
-The analysis uses data from the Western Balkans collected in the 2017 UNDP-WB-EC Regional Roma Survey, one of the most current available sources of information on Roma communities.
-Our findings indicate that non-conforming attitudes to mainstream values negatively affect the access to medical screenings.
+The analysis uses data from the Western Balkans collected in the 2017 UNDP-WB-EC Regional Roma Survey, one of the most current sources of information on Roma communities.
+Our findings indicate that non-aligned attitudes to mainstream values negatively affect the access to medical screenings.
 The results remain robust after balancing baseline characteristics and adjusting for confounding through various matching methods.
 Furthermore, the impact of social exclusion is significantly stronger for Roma communities, representing one of the main contributors to health disparities.
-In fact, once investigating the potential mechanisms, Roma who conform more to mainstream values have greater trust in conventional medical care, assign a higher importance to their own health, and have a stronger demand for insurance coverage.
+In fact, when investigating the potential mechanisms, Roma who align more to mainstream values have greater trust in conventional medical care, assign a higher importance to their own health, and have a stronger demand for insurance coverage.
 The findings suggest a required attention for policy makers on the peculiar features of Roma communities, which could undermine the effectiveness of targeted policies if they are solely aimed at bringing the sociodemographic levels of Roma up to the level of the mainstream society.

 Assessing the Impact of Health Mediators on the Well-Being of Roma Communities in Europe: A Pathway to Improved Health Equity